Particular/docs.particular.net/servicecontrol/servicecontrol-in-practice.md

 ## Anti-virus checks

 Exclude the ServiceControl [database directory](/servicecontrol/configure-ravendb-location.md) from anti-virus checks.
-ServiceControl uses an embedded database and produces a high level of I/O traffic.
-Anti-virus software adds overhead to I/O operations causing a significant performance impact but can also cause corruption when the virus scanner <!-- intentionally for SEO, keep this term --> quarantines or removes files.
+ServiceControl uses an embedded database and produces a lot of storage I/O. Anti-virus software adds overhead to I/O operations causing a significant performance impact but can also cause corruption when the virus scanner <!-- intentionally for SEO, keep this term --> quarantines or removes files.

 INFO: By default, Windows installs with Windows Defender which isn't always known to be active.